 (continued from previous)

-“I wonder what he thinks of all this now” Michael said as he browsed John’s old blog
+“I wonder what he thinks of all this now” he said while he browsed John’s old blog.

 “He hasn’t written anything in years” replied Olivia.
 “It was his last few blogs essentially that killed his career as a biologist, from what I can remember.
 Either that or he just went off the deep end or something.
 I’ve heard somewhere he’s become a Minimalist now”.

 “Like when he came up with that bizarre theory of the Earthnet Of Things?”, Michael said.
 “I think that was the point when other scientists stopped taking him seriously.
 I mean, this whole idea that Earth is no different from sentient beings, and that it uses the wind, temperature and humidity to collect intelligence on the planet – I think that was when he lost a big part of his audience – and I mean not just the scientists.”